Dilpreet199931/Face_Eye_Recognition/README.md

 # Face_Eye_Recognition
-An open CV based Project.
+An open CV based Project which can recognize human Faces and Eyes.